ps173/dotfiles/README.md

 I am sure this not the best script but i made it and works fine so i have no problems with it

-#### init.vim
+## init.vim

-Nvim setup that i use for web-development and programming
+Nvim setup that i use for programming

 #### Xresources for URXVT